 If a person claiming OPFP is working for an employer and is on low income, s/he may be entitled to FIS in addition to OPFP.
 The usual conditions in relation to hours of work and duration of employment would apply.
 OPFP is assessable as means for FIS purposes.
+More detailed information on the scheme is available on the Department's website at www.welfare.ie/EN/Publications/SW4/Pages/s5.aspx#5.4

 Family Income Supplement is a weekly tax-free payment for families, including one-parent families, at work on low pay.
-The Department of Social and Family Affairs administers this payment.
+The Department of Social Protection administers this payment.